-Evaluate the path and required line length for interconnecting refrigeration piping, including suction riser requirements (outdoor unit above indoor unit), liquid line lift (outdoor unit below indoor unit) and hot gas bypass line.
+Evaluate the path and required line length for interconnecting refrigeration piping, including vapor riser requirements and liquid line lift; a heat pump system will have one of each type in opposite modes.
 Relocate sections to minimize the length of interconnecting tubing.